giotto-ai/time_series_energy_demand/README.md

 ![alt text](data/figures/comparison.png)

-An important point for this directory is to show different models giotto-time has to offer.
-In the table below we list the results for different models and different metrics.
+An important point for this tutorial is to show different models giotto-time has to offer.
+In the table below we list the results for different models and with different metrics.

 |                               | rel. mean abs. error   | rel. mean squared error   | max. error   | SMAPE   | coeff. of determination   |
 |:------------------------------|:-----------------------|:--------------------------|:-------------|:--------|:--------------------------|